Overview 2023

 Credit Points: 12.5

-This unit equips students with a knowledge of vessel hull forms, hydrostatic concepts and parameters, structural analysis methods and phases within the design process.
-This knowledge can then be applied to obtain solutions to practical problems pertaining to the design…
+This unit equips students with a knowledge of vessel hull forms, hydrostatic concepts and parameters, introduce the concepts of ship behaviour in waves and the process of evaluating the seakeeping characteristics of a vessel, and phases within the design process.…

 Credit Points: 12.5